 The Ellis Book Group meets in the fourth floor library at Atelier 505, at 505 Tremont Street, on the third Wednesday of the month.The meetings last about an hour.
 The leader is Betsy Boveroux at email@example.com.
 The books are selected from suggestions from book group participants in the late spring.
 All are welcome to attend, either regularly or intermittently.
 The current book list.

-The purpose of the Community Outreach committee is to develop a website reference guide for Ellis members to become familiar with various volunteer agencies located in the South End.
-In addition, the Committee has partnered specifically with three agencies in order to offer various volunteer opportunities to individuals and groups.
-The agencies are St. Stephen’s Youth Programs, Casa Myrna Vazquez and The McKinley School.
-Opportunities for mentoring at-risk students are also being explored.
-The goal of the committee is to provide a variety of volunteer opportunities, to increase visibility of the Ellis and to showcase the agencies without any financial commitment.
-Contact Regina Pyle at email@example.com for more information.
+This committee will partner with South End organizations in order to offer various volunteer opportunities to our members and groups.
+The goal of the committee is to create a variety of volunteer opportunities, to increase visibility of the Ellis, and to showcase the organizations without any financial commitment.
+Yvonne Lee at firstname.lastname@example.org for more information.

 Development, Licensing, and Zoning